1. Email Marketing

 Email example for discounts & offers

-This is also a great way of getting people to start using your product or services right away, and also convert them into repeat users.
+This is also a great way to get people to start using your products or services right away and convert them into repeat users.

 Getting started

-Last but not the least, if you’re offering a product or service which requires more detailed onboarding to help users learn more and make the most of your product, then you may wish to create a welcome sequence.
-But regardless of your business type, a welcome sequence can be a great way to share lots more information and offers over a period of time rather than overloading your subscribers with a single long welcome email.
+Last but not least, if you’re offering a product or service that requires more detailed onboarding to help users learn more and make the most of your product, you may wish to create a welcome sequence.
+Regardless of your business type, a welcome sequence can be a great way to share lots more information and offers over a period of time rather than overloading your subscribers with a single long welcome email.

 Best welcome email examples

-There are thousands of great welcome emails that you can get inspiration from, but here are a few hand-picked ones to help you get started quickly.
+There are thousands of great welcome emails from which you can get inspiration, but here are a few hand-picked ones to show the broader range of what a welcome email can be.

 MarketingExamples.com welcome email